quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 detection and congestion control into a single event.
 It has Base importance level.

 All these settings are typically set once and never change.
-Implementation that do, for some reason, change these parameters during execution, MAY emit the `recovery_parameters_set` event more than once.
+Implementations that do, for some reason, change these parameters during execution, MAY emit the `recovery_parameters_set` event more than once.